storipress/vue-advertising/README.md

 We believe publishing is core to any modern society.
 However, it is getting more and more difficult to monetise content with advertising, and use modern development tools.
 Advertising needs a revmp.
 A renovation.
 Modernised for the way we create content today.

+- One central configuration file for all your Google Publisher Tags and Prebid placements (Prebid is optional)
+- One provider component that handles all the “plumbing” with googletag and pbjs, nicely hidden away
+- Ad slot components that get filled with creatives from the ad server when they mount to the DOM
+- Works well in single page applications with multiple routes
+- Suitable for server-side-rendering
+- Supports lazy loading, even for Prebid ads, individually configurable per ad slot

+## Prerequisites
+To use it, you need to have a Google Ad Manager account set up to deliver display ads through Google Publisher Tags (GPT).

+Optionally, vue-advertising supports use of real-time header bidding with Prebid.

 ## Usage

 ### Set up your ad providers